fusionjs/fusionjs.github.io/getting-started.md

 new App(<div>Hello world</div>);
 ```

-Now that we configured our application, we just need to export a function that returns it:
+Now that we've configured our application, we just need to export a function that returns it:

 ```js
 // src/main.js